 UK sanctions apply to conduct in the UK and to all UK persons wherever in the world.
 UK sanctions measures will also be adopted in the British Overseas Territories (including Jersey/Guernsey/Isle of Man) and Crown Dependencies.

 Asset Freeze

-Since 24 February 2022, the UK Government has imposed an asset freeze on a number of individuals and entities, including:
+On 24 February 2022, the UK Government announced the imposition of an asset freeze on the following six entities.